 - Pre-clinical animal/in vitro studies to assess safety of gene and cell therapy products

 - Clinical protocols

-- Topical issues related to the commercial development of gene and cell therapy products
+- Commercial development of gene and cell therapy products

-Human Gene Therapy was voted one of the most influential journals in Biology and Medicine over the last 100 years by the Biomedical & Life Sciences Division of the Special Libraries Association.
+Human Gene Therapy was the first journal devoted to cover the field of gene therapy.
+It has been voted one of the most influential journals in Biology and Medicine by the Biomedical & Life Sciences Division of the Special Libraries Association.

 Audience: Geneticists, medical geneticists, molecular biologists, virologists, experimental researchers, and experimental medicine specialists, among others.

 Human Gene Therapy and HGT Methods provide “Instant Online” publication 72 hours after acceptance